looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 .. note::

-   In some conditions, you should not use AUH to upgrade recipes and should instead use either ``devtool upgrade`` or upgrade your recipes manually:
+   Conditions do exist when you should not use AUH to upgrade recipes and you should instead use either ``devtool upgrade`` or upgrade your recipes manually:

    -  When AUH cannot complete the upgrade sequence.
 This situation